alanseiden/rpg-intro/IBMi.md

 ### Running SQL statements

-The best preffered and free method to run SQL on your system is by using ACS (Access Client Solutions).
-There is a tool named Run SQL Scripts built in which looks a little bit like this:
+The best preferred and free method to run SQL statements on your system is by using ACS (Access Client Solutions).
+There is a tool named Run SQL Scripts built in which looks like this:

 ![](https://www.itjungle.com/fhg/fhg110116-story01-fig03.png)